 The situation is still dire, especially for Palestinian and Syrian refugees living impoverished in makeshift camps.
 Donors like you can still ensure that families in need are assisted, in addition to funding a host of IRUSA programs across the Middle East, including schools, livelihood programs, and more.
 Your aid is their relief.

 Islamic Relief USA uses the donations you give to help refugees and native Lebanese families who live in impoverished conditions.
 Read more about our legacy in the Middle East.

 A Legacy of Service and Hope

-Islamic Relief has been working in Lebanon for over a decade, with work beginning in 2006 in response to a humanitarian crisis caused by war.
-After the initial emergency phase, Islamic Relief began focusing on reconstruction efforts, such as hospital rehabilitation and water facility repairs, and Islamic Relief Lebanon opened to continue long-term efforts.
+Islamic Relief has been working in Lebanon for over a decade, beginning in 2006 in response to a humanitarian crisis caused by war.
+We then focused on reconstruction efforts like hospital rehabilitation and water facility repairs.
+Islamic Relief Lebanon opened to continue long-term efforts.

 The north of Lebanon has been most severely strained by an influx of refugees crossing the border from Syria due to the ongoing crisis there.
 1.5 million Syrian refugees have now been registered in Lebanon—a country whose own population does not exceed 4.4. million.
 In a country already suffering from weak infrastructure, the high percentage of refugees greatly affects both the economic and social climate.